 After you’ve selected the virtual sport that you’d like to bet on you’ll be taken to a list of the upcoming events and shown the various markets available to you.
 In race events, such as motor racing, horse and greyhound races, you’re normally offered Win, Each-Way, Forecast and Tricast bets, with Reverse Forecast and Reverse Tricast also offered sometimes.

 Once you’ve selected the bet you want you then simply add your stake and place your bet.
 You’ll then be able to watch the event play out before either being paid out if it’s a winner or losing your money if it’s not.
 In that sense it is not only relatively easy but also exactly like placing a bet on any other event, including real life ones.

 Obviously the more complex a sport is, the more markets can be offered even in the virtual versions of them.
 American football, cricket and football tend to offer larger markets than horse racing, for example.
 You’ll usually be able to place bets on plenty of the same sort of markets on virtual sports that you can on their real life counterparts.

 Payout Limits For Virtual Sports

 Virtual sports do not carry the same maximum payout limits as their real world counterparts.
-Where you can expect maximums of around £1,000,000 from the biggest bookies for the likes for football and horse racing in the virtual world these limits can be a lot lower, in some cases a low five figures.
+Where you can expect maximums of around £1,000,000 from the biggest bookies for the likes for football and horse racing, in the virtual world these limits can be a lot lower, in some cases even a low five figures:

 This is worth considering before you place any big bets and even if you don’t place high stakes it could be easy to approach limits with small stakes on a long-odds accumulator.
 It is also worth knowing that if you add a virtual bet to an accumulator with other sports bets the maximum payout is often determined based on the lowest limit from all the sports in that bet.